In the exhibition auf/رسم, Katrin Ströbel presents the drawings and videos that she has produced during her three months residency, in Morocco.

 Katrin Ströbel has tackled this question during her stay in Rabat.
 In her drawings and videos, the artist has exposed the Clichés of European and Arabian art, and made them the subject of her critical considerations.

 The uninterrupted dialogue that she has had with Moroccan artists, about different ideas and diverse artistic codes is documented in the book Marokkanische Gespräche/Moroccan interviews.
-Like a visual translation, the drawings of Katrin Ströbel that accompany of the text, reflect these conversations between artists.
+Like a visual translation, the drawings of Katrin Ströbel that accompany the text, represent these conversations between artists.